-Open to all for-profit (commercial) organizations, nonprofit organizations, institutions of higher education, community groups, and faith-based organizations.
+This solicitation is open to all public governmental agencies, federally recognized Indian tribes, for- profit organizations, nonprofit organizations, institutions of higher education, community groups, and faith-based organizations.
+For-profit organizations (as well as other recipients) must forgo any profit or management fee.